This week in the Iowa Legislature

 We have a budget deal!
 Late in the week, the Capitol was abuzz as lobbyists were made aware of a state budget deal between the House and Senate.
 The joint overall budget target was set at $8.51 billion which is closer to the House target than those of the Governor and Senate, and we have listed the individual joint budget targets in the chart below.

 Below is the updated chart outlining each individual budget bill, its number, and where it is in the overall process.
 This chart will be updated each week until the legislature adjourns.

-|Bill Number||Department||Status||House Target|
+|Bill Number||Department||Status||Joint Target|

 |SF 557||Admin & Reg||Passed SENATE full committee 4/4||$70.54M|

 |SF 558||Ag & Natural Resources||Passed SENATE full committee 4/4||$43.54M|

 |SF 559||Economic Development||Passed SENATE full committee 4/4||$41.80M|